ivan-kleshnin/cyclejs-examples/README.md

 ### No trailing `$`

-Convention of `obs$` was used here previously but I've changed my mind since then.
+Convention of `obs$` was used here previously but we've changed my mind since then.

 Four reasons to discard it: